Find affordable auto insurance that works for you in Massachusetts. Compare quotes from over 100 top companies.

 The best insurance in MA is the policy that matches your needs.
 The only way to find that is to shop around with national and regional companies.
 Use our comparison calculator to see rates in Massachusetts.

 Massachusetts car insurance rates are 18% cheaper than the average rate in the U.S. This changes if you're in a bigger city, such as Boston, where the average rate is 26% more expensive than the U.S. and 50% more expensive than the statewide average.
+Find rates for your city with us today.

 Car insurance companies calculate your rate based on many factors, location of the vehicle being an important one.
 The cheapest car insurance is found in Waltham, Massachusetts, and the most expensive in Brockton, Massachusetts.